milanwulf/SpatialControlRoom/README.md

 If you do not need all 10 scenes, it is a good idea to disable the NDI streams you do not need.
 To do this, click the gear icon and set feed group 3 and feed group 2 to None.
 This should give you a significant performance boost by reducing the CPU load.

+> [!Note]
-**Note:** Feed Group 3 contains scenes 7-10, Feed Group 2 contains scenes 3-6, Feed Group 1 contains scenes 1-2 and the Preview and Program feed.
+> Feed Group 3 contains scenes 7-10, Feed Group 2 contains scenes 3-6, Feed Group 1 contains scenes 1-2 and the Preview and Program feed.

 You can also set the CPU level of the Quest to level 5 by sending the following Adb command via the Meta Quest Developer Hub: `adb shell setprop debug.oculus.cpuLevel 5` ([more about ADB](https://developer.oculus.com/documentation/native/android/ts-adb/))